Zippers: Zippers

 \subsection{Main Theorem}

 Putting together the results from the previous subsections gives the main theorem of this section:

-\begin{theorem}[Universal circle] Let $M$ be a hyperbolic 3-manifold and let $Z^\pm$ be a zipper for $M$.
-Then there is a {\em universal circle} $S^1_\un$ associated to $Z^\pm$ and a faithful action $\pi_1(M) \to \Homeo(S^1_\un)$ leaving invariant a pair of laminations $\Lambda^\pm$. \end{theorem}
+\begin{theorem}[Universal circle] Let $M$ be a hyperbolic 3-manifold and let $Z^\pm$ be a minimal zipper for $M$.
+Then there is a {\em universal circle} $S^1_\un$ associated to $Z^\pm$; in other words, there is a circle $S^1_\un$ canonically isomorphic to the end circles of $Z^+$ and $Z^-$, and a faithful action $\pi_1(M) \to \Homeo(S^1_\un)$ leaving invariant a pair of laminations $\Lambda^\pm$. \end{theorem}

-Note that the universal circle is canonically isomorphic to either end circle $S^1(Z^\pm)$ for a minimal zipper $Z^\pm$, but if $Z^\pm$ is not minimal then a priori it might depend on the choice of a minimal subzipper.
+\begin{remark} If $Z^\pm$ is not minimal then a priori different choices of minimal subzippers might give rise to non-isomorphic universal circles.
+We do not know if this possibility actually occurs. \end{remark}